devkyt/my-friend-jenkins/README.md

 }
 ```

-## Set env variables in Pipeline
+### Set env variables in Pipeline
-You can define env vars specific to Pipeline using environment block:
+You can define env vars specific to Pipeline using environment block in Job's definition:
 ```groovy
 pipeline {